aquasecurity/bench-common/docs/README.md

 `controls` for the various versions of the benchmark can be found in directories with same name as the CIS versions under `cfg/`, for example `cfg/cis-1.4.0`.
-`controls` are also organized by distribution under the `cfg` directory, for example `cfg/rh-0.7`.

 ## Controls

-`controls` is a YAML document that contains checks that must be run against a specific Kubernetes node type, master or node and version.
+`controls` is a YAML document containing the test definitions for a benchmark.

 `controls` is the fundamental input to a `*-bench` project.
 The following is a Kubernetes CIS Benchmark example of `controls`: